São Paulo-Guarulhos International Airport, São Paulo, Brazil: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C and N. It's important that you pick the right kind.
-The majority of adapters currently available are simply plug changers and require your devices to convert the voltage themselves.
-If yours can't do that they could get fried.
+A plug adapter that supports outlet types C and N. Ensure that you choose the necessary type.
+A lot of adapters available are simply plugs and expect your electronics to change the voltage themselves.
+If yours can't do that they could get destroyed.
 This one should work in most areas.

 • Power bank for devices